 The Global Issues Project of Science for Peace obtained its seed funding in November 2005.
 Its objective was to create strategies to deal with crucial global issues.
-Initially we decided … Read more The Work of the Global Issues Project and the Wasan Action Framework
+Initially we decided to develop the strategies by means of roundtables that would bring together a wide range of people, not merely scholars and experts on the issues. … Read more The Work of the Global Issues Project and the Wasan Action Framework

 This last issue of The Bulletin for 2007 finds Canadians still engaged in a colonial war in Afghanistan and support of the illegal occupation of Iraq.
-While the redirection of … Read more A Note from the Science for Peace President
+While the redirection of our resources towards destructive activities continues unabated, we also see within Canadian society a creeping militarism.
+For example, disguised as an effort to support our … Read more A Note from the Science for Peace President